 This dog showed us who’s boss at his owner’s shop

-While we shuffled off to the sides of those shops that most interested us, Truong engaged the families in conversation.
-Weary from the early-morning sales, some were wrapped in hammock cocoons, strung from the rafters in the back of the shop.
+While we shuffled off (to the sides) of those shops that most interested us, Truong engaged the families in conversation.
+Most were weary from the early-morning sales.
+We observed some vendors wrapped in hammock cocoons, strung from the rafters in the back of the shop.
 Others were cutting and adding to their displays of flowers.

-Meanwhile, to break the monotony, a couple merchants brought out their fighting cocks.
-Although illegal, cock fighting remains a an interest at Ho Chi Minh’s largest flower market.
-Many vendors keep one or more cocks in domed cages at the back of their shops.
+Meantime, to break the monotony of the daytime lull, a few merchants brought out their fighting cocks.
+Although illegal, cock fighting remains an interest at Ho Chi Minh’s largest flower market.
+We learned that many vendors keep one or more cocks in domed cages at the back of their shops.

 One of many fighting cocks at the market

 From what we observed, the main flowers for sale in the market included hydrangeas, roses, lilies, carnations, orchids, heliconias, sunflowers, chrysanthemums and lotuses.
-There were also many unusual plants sold as ‘fillers’ including dyed grasses, berries, eucalyptus and tropical foliage.
+There were also many unusual plants sold as ‘fillers’.
+These included dyed grasses, berries, eucalyptus and tropical foliage.

 Among the plants sold by the woman pictured below were cypress sprigs.
-Truong explained that the feathery-leaved evergreens are sold as complements to the florals but also to encourage smart study.
+Truong explained that vendors sell the leafy evergreens as complements to the florals but also to encourage smart study.
 Tradition goes that if you place a cypress sprig in the book you are studying it will help commit the subject to memory.

 Displayed in bright plastic pails, the many different-colored lotuses told a story all to themselves.
 Although they arrive tight in the bud, many vendors choose to manipulate their looks by folding back some of their petals.
 Depending on his or her personal artistry, some vendors will create lotuses with more layers than others, therefore appealing to different buyers.